awsdocs/amazon-rds-user-guide/doc_source/CHAP_MySQL.md

 --ssl-ca=[full path]rds-combined-ca-bundle.pem --ssl-verify-server-cert
 ```

+For information about downloading certificate bundles, see [Using SSL/TLS to encrypt a connection to a DB instance](UsingWithRDS.SSL.md)\.

 You can require SSL connections for specific users accounts\.
 For example, you can use one of the following statements, depending on your MySQL version, to require SSL connections on the user account `encrypted_user`\.

 For MySQL 5\.7 and later, use the following statement\.